 If you are a BHS Approved Centre, please contact the Approvals Team on email@example.com or 02476 840509 if you need any advice.

-During the initial lockdown you hopefully had the opportunity to buddy up with other people on your yard, in the event that should you become ill or have to self-isolate, the care of your horse is provided for.
-The BHS strongly encourages horse owners to maintain or re-establish their buddy groups.
+Having someone to buddy up with on your yard to ensure that, in the event that should you become ill or have to self-isolate, the care of your horse is provided for.

 Check that your buddy / buddies are covered by insurance if handling or riding your horse.
 If they are a Gold member of the BHS, they will be covered by our public liability insurance* (*terms and conditions apply).